POP Network Token (POP) Price Tops $0.0001 on Major Exchanges

-POP Network Token (POP) traded up 16.6% against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on September 1st.
-During the last seven days, POP Network Token has traded down 2.5% against the U.S. dollar.
-One POP Network Token coin can currently be bought for approximately $0.0001 or 0.00000001 BTC on major exchanges.
+POP Network Token (POP) traded 16.6% higher against the US dollar during the 24 hour period ending at 21:00 PM Eastern on September 2nd.
 POP Network Token has a market capitalization of $182,405.78 and approximately $14,181.00 worth of POP Network Token was traded on exchanges in the last day.
+During the last week, POP Network Token has traded down 2.5% against the US dollar.
+One POP Network Token coin can now be purchased for about $0.0001 or 0.00000001 BTC on exchanges.

 - EAC (EAC) traded up 35.5% against the dollar and now trades at $1.26 or 0.00006190 BTC.